Generate a Java SDK from OpenAPI / Swagger

 Low-level customizations like request and response hooks or HTTPClient-based interceptions may require the serialization and deserialization of generated objects to and from JSON.

-Where possible the Java SDK uses native types from the language.
-Primitives are used wherever possible for increased null safety.
+Where possible, the Java SDK uses native types from the language and uses primitives to increase null safety.
 For example:

 • java.lang.String